-IDENTIFICATION OF SECTOR NEEDS AND TARGETS AT THE INDIVIDUAL/ HOUSEHOLD, COMMUNITY AND INSTITUTIONAL/PHYSICAL ENVIRONMENT LEVEL are projected to reach 80 per cent of the PIN if the plan is fully funded.
+IDENTIFICATION OF SECTOR NEEDS AND TARGETS AT THE INDIVIDUAL/ HOUSEHOLD, COMMUNITY AND INSTITUTIONAL/PHYSICAL ENVIRONMENT LEVEL

+Sector needs and targets have been compiled based on the population data package for LCRP 2022 and are projected to reach 80 per cent of the PIN if the plan is fully funded.
 Geographical targeting and prioritisation needs to be reassessed against the new findings from the Water Supply and Vulnerability Mapping ongoing at the sector level and the update of the Most Vulnerable Cadastres in Lebanon.
 The estimated budget breakdown has been determined from previous years' implementation, using unit cost for beneficiaries and other estimates based on ground data.